donaldboulton/publiuslogic/src/pages/about/index.md

 [Static + content management = ♥](https://www.netlifycms.org/)

-Netlify CMS is Always the latest Netlify CMS GitHub repo pull, with my custom Webpack hashed build, not the Gatsby plugin and netlify-cms node module way; which builds it into the frontend = slowing Gatsby way down; TEST it to see for yourself.
+Netlify CMS is Always the latest GitHub repo pull, with my custom Webpack hashed build.
 My custom dark build of the Netlify Identity Widget is used on the Gatsby frontend and in my git-gateway back-end.

 Get the speed, security, and scalability of a static site, while still providing a convenient editing interface for content.